Canadian Estate Guidance

 Built on Google's Infrastructure

-KindFlare is powered by Google Cloud and Firebase, meaning your data is protected by a world-class security architecture trusted by millions of businesses.
+KindFlare is powered by Google Cloud and Firebase, meaning your data is protected by a world-class security architecture trusted by millions.

 Bank-Level Encryption

-All of your information is encrypted both in transit and at rest.
+All information is encrypted in transit and at rest.
 No one can see it but you, not even the team at KindFlare.
-The only data our team can access is your name and email address for account purposes.

 You Are Not The Product

 We have a simple business model: our optional premium service.
-We will never sell, rent, or share your personal data with third-party marketers.
+We will never sell, rent, or share your personal data.
 Ever.

 The "Roadmap" Principle

-We are designed so you never have to enter sensitive data like bank account numbers or passwords.
-You simply note the location of items, creating a secure map for your executor, not a vault of data.
+We are designed so you never have to enter sensitive data like bank account numbers.
+You simply note the location of items.

 Your Questions, Answered